Your cart is empty

 • Children can exchange motifs , invent new worlds and bring stories to life.

-• This allows them to combine clothing, imagination and play, thus training their visual thinking and storytelling.
+• In doing so, they combine clothing, imagination and play, thus training their visual thinking and storytelling skills.

-Too many toys stifle creativity – studies from the University of Toledo show this.
+Too many toys stifle creativity – that's what studies from the University of Toledo show.
 Children with fewer toys play longer, more intensely, and more creatively.

-Better: a few versatile items that can be reused again and again.
-A T-shirt that transforms into a different play world every day can replace several toys.
+Better: a few versatile items that can be used in new ways again and again.
+A T-shirt that transforms into a different play world every day replaces several toys.

 Creativity thrives on storytelling.
-Educators recommend letting children invent their own stories, as this develops their imagination, language skills, and self-confidence.
+Educators recommend letting children invent their own stories; this trains imagination, language skills, and self-confidence.

-Tip: Role-playing begins as soon as the child is dressed.
-A castle motif on the Sticklettz T-shirt turns your child into a princess or a knight.
+Tip: Role-playing games begin as soon as you get dressed.
+A castle motif on the Sticklettz T-shirt transforms your child into a princess or a knight.
 A jungle motif turns them into an explorer.

-Researchers at the University of Regensburg warn: Too much screen time weakens imagination.
-Children lose the ability to create images in their minds.
+Researchers at the University of Regensburg warn that too much screen time weakens the imagination.
+Children lose the ability to create mental images.

-• Problem-solving: Creative children find it easier to find new ways – whether it’s building Lego or later in their job.
+• Problem-solving: Creative children find it easier to find new ways – whether building with Lego or later in their job.

-• Social intelligence: Creativity promotes empathy and communication because children learn to put themselves into stories.
+• Social intelligence: Creativity promotes empathy and communication because children learn to put themselves in stories.

 • Resilience: People who think imaginatively deal with challenges in a less stressful way.

-And: Creativity is a key success factor for the future.
+And: Creativity is a key to future success.
 Companies are already looking for people who think outside the box, improvise, and create new things.
 These are precisely the skills children develop when we give them the space to do so.

 Conclusion

 Fostering creativity doesn't mean buying an XXL craft kit.
-It means giving children space, inspiration, and tools to create their own projects.
+It means giving children the space, inspiration, and tools to create things themselves.

-With interactive Sticklettz T-shirts, children combine fashion and play.
-They tell their own stories, try things out, and practice creativity in everyday life, all without pressure but with lots of fun.
+With the interactive Sticklettz T-shirts, children combine fashion and play.
+They tell their own stories, experiment, and develop creativity in everyday life, all without pressure, but with lots of fun.

 👉 Creativity is the best gift parents can give their children.
 And with the right clothing, it becomes a part of everyday life.